CraigAT/Pico/README.md

 # Pico
-A few of my projects for the Raspberry Pi Pico microcontroller
+A few of my MicroPython projects for the Raspberry Pi Pico microcontroller

 ---